 The inpatient services offered here at MeadowWood’s treatment clinic include an adolescent behavioral program, an adult psychiatric program, a senior behavioral health program, a co-occurring diagnosis program, and medical detoxification programs.
 Free, confidential mental health assessments are offered 24 hours a day, 7 days a week whereupon highly trained and qualified clinicians obtain pertinent information which is then reviewed with one of our physicians.
 Upon that consultation, a recommendation for the most appropriate level of care will be offered based on the presenting needs and concerns of the patient.

 Based on the identified needs of the patients, the most appropriate treatment option will be determined.
-For those patients who are admitted, the following treatment modalities may be included into their plans for care, of which will be determined based on their specific needs and abilities:
+For those patients who are admitted, the following treatment modalities may be included in their plans for care, which will be determined based on their specific needs and abilities:

 Medical detoxification: For those patients who come to us dependent on substances, medical detoxification may be the first step of the recovery process if drugs or alcohol are present in their bodies.
 This process is carefully monitored by our physicians and nursing staff.
 Once detox is complete, patients will begin engaging in a variety of therapeutic interventions.